bitwarden/contributing-docs/docs/architecture/adr/0015-short-lived-browser-services.md

 ### Positive Consequences <!-- optional -->

-- No impact to writing component-level code.
+- No impact to writing component-level code
 - Takes us in a direction needed for Manifest V3 anyway
 - Bypasses potential memory leaks due to dangling subscriptions